-The Hermit Warbler's species name, occidentalis, means "of the west," and is indicative of the bird's breeding habitat in the coniferous forests of Washington, Oregon, and California.
-This bright little warbler can be tricky to spot; like the Cerulean Warbler, it spends most of its time high in the canopy.
+The Hermit Warbler's species name, occidentalis, means "of the west" and is based on the bird's breeding habitat in the coniferous forests of Washington, Oregon, and California.
+This bright little warbler can be tricky to spot; like the Cerulean Warbler, it spends most of its time in the canopy of the tallest trees.
 This seeming elusiveness led to the moniker of "hermit," even though the bird is not particularly shy and may even join mixed-species flocks during migration.

-Like most other neotropical migrants, including Prairie Warbler and Blackpoll Warbler, Hermit Warblers are insectivorous, dining on caterpillars, beetles, and spiders.
+Like most other Neotropical migrants, including the Prairie Warbler and Blackpoll Warbler, the Hermit Warbler is insectivorous, dining on caterpillars, beetles, and spiders.
 It forages in the forest canopy, gleaning insects from twigs and flying out to snatch prey in midair.

-Males tend to feed higher in the canopy than females, a habit also observed in the southwestern Red-faced Warbler.
-Hermit Warblers may even hang upside-down as they probe for prey, resembling extra-bright chickadees.
+Males tend to feed higher in the tree canopy than females, a habit also observed in the Red-faced Warbler.
+Hermit Warblers may even hang upside-down from branches as they probe for prey, resembling extra-bright chickadees.

 Advocating for Old-growth Forests

 Although still considered fairly common, the Hermit Warbler is vulnerable to habitat loss from the disappearance of northwestern forests throughout its breeding range.